Exclusive: Marubeni says Chinese authorities detain three staff at grain unit

 Buyers are then able to fix prices based on futures prices on the Chicago Board of Trade when cargoes arrive in China or as late as a month after their arrival.
 This final price would be the actual valuation of the cargo.

-Since U.S. soy prices are up more than 12 percent so far in the year, companies may have under-reported the actual value of the cargo, said the trade source.
+Since U.S. soy prices have risen by more than 12 percent so far in the year, both parties may have under-reported the actual value of the cargo, said the trade source.

-One Singapore-based trader with an international firm said it was unlikely Marubeni would deliberately help buyers evade taxes.

-"Marubeni has several second- and third-tier customers who could have reported lower values," he said.

 China's customs authority is familiar with the practice of delayed pricing in commodities trade and has provisions in place allowing companies to adjust the declared cargo value, industry sources said.

-"Delayed pricing has been widely used in the industry, we don't know how serious customs authorities will be in handling the case this time," said a China-based trader.
+"Delayed pricing has been widely used in the industry, we don't know how serious customs authorities will be in handling the case this time," said the source.

-Chinese buyers have threatened to default on more than 20 cargoes, which have not yet been priced, to avoid incurring losses in a depressed local market.
+Chinese buyers have threatened to default on more than 20 cargoes to avoid incurring huge losses in a depressed local market.